Minor in Environmental and Sustainability Studies

 Curriculum Requirements for the Minor in Environmental and Sustainability Studies

 A student must complete the specific required courses as listed in the MSU Academic Programs Catalog.
-In addition, the minor advising sheet is available on the left-hand side of this page.
 Course substitutions are possible with the prior written approval of the RISE Director, Dr. Laurie Thorp.
 Before a student requests a substitution, the student should consult with his or her academic advisor to ensure that the substitution will not adversely affect the requirements for his or her degree program.